TheresaDF/MLops_project/reports/report.md

 >
 > Answer:

---- Our total code coverage is many percent.
-Teo has made so many good tests ---
+--- Our total code coverage is at $80\%$, tests have been made for the data and model. ---

 ### Question 9